Dance

 I am a graduate of the Tri-Tone teacher training program and hold a Bachelor of Health and Physical Education from Mount Royal University.
 Through my work, I aim to provide exciting, high-quality education that honours the legacy of tap dance while inspiring connection, curiosity, and growth.

-Together, we have performed across Canada and the United States, as well as internationally in Spain and Germany.
+Together, we have performed across Canada and the United States, as well as internationally in Spain, Belgium and Germany.

 Judging and Conventions

 I have recently expanded my work to include teaching at conventions and judging competitions.
-I love judging because it gives me the chance to help dancers grow with meaningful feedback while celebrating their achievements.
-Conventions excite me because I can have a wide-reaching impact over a short period of time to hundreds of enthusiastic students.
+I love judging because it gives me the chance to help dancers grow with meaningful, peronalized feedback while celebrating their hard work and dedication to dance.
+Conventions excite me because I can connect with hundreds of students at once and share with them how amazing tap dance is!

-I recently served as a judge and faculty member at the Power Dance Convention.
+I recently was on faculty at Power Dance Convention.

 Gallery